EXPRESSCLUSTER/MySQL/MYSQL For Windows22.md

  If want to know how to add the resource, please refer to "EXPRESSCLUSTER X 5.1 for Windows Installation and Configuration Guide".

- After you add failver group and execute apply the configuration file, you start failover group by wincluster1.
+ After you add failover group and execute apply the configuration file, you start failover group by wincluster1.

 ### **5. Install MySQL on both servers**